-The idea of a complete axiomatic system became pivotal to logic after 1930 following the works of Gödel, and in connection with the finitist program for the foundations of arithmetic launched by Hilbert and his collaborators around 1920.
-This is not, however, what Hilbert had in mind in 1899, when he included a requirement under this name in the analysis presented in GdG.
-Rather, he was thinking of a kind of "pragmatic" completeness.
-In fact, what Hilbert was demanding here is that an adequate axiomatization of a mathematical discipline should allow for an actual derivation of all the theorems already known in that discipline.
+Hilbert's requirement that the axiomatic system be "complete" should not be confused with the idea that Gödel famously introduced in 1930.
+In 1899, when he included a requirement of "completeness" in GdG, Hilbert meant to demand that an adequate axiomatization of a mathematical discipline should allow for an actual derivation of all the theorems already known in that discipline.
 This was, Hilbert claimed, what the totality of his system of axioms did for Euclidean geometry or, if the axiom of parallels is ignored, for the so-called absolute geometry, namely that which is valid independently of the latter.

 Also the requirement of consistency was to become of paramount importance thereafter.
 Still, as part of GdG, Hilbert devoted much less attention to it.
 For one thing, he did not even mention this task explicitly in the introduction to the book.
 For another, he devoted just two pages to discussing the consistency of his system in the body of the book.
 In fact, it is clear that Hilbert did not intend to give a direct proof of consistency of geometry here, but even an indirect proof of this fact does not explicitly appear in GdG, since a systematic treatment of the question implied a full discussion of the structure of the system of real numbers, which was not included.
-Rather, Hilbert suggested that it would suffice to show that the specific kind of synthetic geometry derivable from his axioms could be translated into the standard Cartesian geometry, if the axes are taken as representing the entire field of real numbers.
+Rather, Hilbert suggested that it would suffice to show that the specific kind of synthetic geometry, if the axes are taken as representing the entire field of real numbers.
 Only in the second edition of GdG, published in 1903, Hilbert added an additional axiom, the so-called "axiom of completeness" (Vollständigkeitsaxiom), meant to ensure that, although infinitely many incomplete models satisfy all the other axioms, there is only one complete model that satisfies this last axiom as well, namely, the usual Cartesian geometry.

 Hilbert's axiomatic analysis of geometry was not meant to encourage the possibility of choosing arbitrary combinations of axioms within his system, and of exploring their consequences.
-Rather, his analysis was meant to enhance our understanding of those systems with a more intuitive, purely geometrical significance - Euclidean geometry, above all - and that made evident the connection of his work with longstanding concerns of the discipline throughout the nineteenth century [8].
+Rather, his analysis was meant to enhance our understanding of those systems with a more intuitive, purely geometrical significance-Euclidean geometry, above all-and that made evident the connection of his work with longstanding concerns of the discipline throughout the nineteenth century [10].
 As already stressed, the definition of systems of abstract axioms and the kind of axiomatic analysis described above was meant to be carried out always retrospectively, and only for "concrete", well-established and elaborated mathematical entities.